Addiction Signs and Symptoms

 - Higher than average accident rate and Worker’s Compensation claims

-- Inconsistent work quality, frequent mistakes, blames others for poor performance
+- Inconsistent work quality, blames others for poor performance

 - Inappropriate conversation about personal problems at work, unpaid loans from coworkers